Master of Counselling (Alberta) Prerequisites

 Effective In-Class Learning and Online Learning

-The Alberta Master of counselling degree program utilizes a cohort learning structure, which means that you complete all of your courses in a classroom setting with the same group of learners, in a sort of built-in support group.
+The Master of Counselling Degree program in Alberta utilizes a cohort based learning structure.
+This means that you complete all of your courses in a classroom setting, with the same group of learners, in a sort of built-in support group.
 The program typically takes three years to complete depending on the cohort, and internship you choose to complete your supervised hours of practice.

 Saturday Cohort (Edmonton and Calgary): In our Saturday Cohort, classes are held in person every Saturday from 8:00 – 5:00 with a lunch break during the Fall, Winter and Spring terms.
 Each term is 10 weeks long.
 In the summer terms there are three or four weekend intensives, (both Saturday and Sunday), with weekends in August and September off.

-Mixed Mode program (Edmonton only): Mixed-mode format combines online learning with quarterly day in-class residencies in downtown Edmonton.
+Mixed Mode Cohort (Edmonton only): The Mixed-Mode format combines online learning with quarterly in-class residencies in downtown Edmonton.
 It’s a suitable learning format if you cannot commit to every Saturday or do not live in Edmonton or Calgary.
 This cohort provides flexibility within a structured program if you are a disciplined, self-motivated learner.
 You will be able to engage in meaningful online discussion board exchanges with your fellow online student community and faculty.

 Where CityU Can Take You

 The City U in Canada, Master of Counselling degree prepares graduates to pursue registration with the Association of Counselling Therapy of Alberta or as a Registered Psychologist (R.Psych.), regulated by the College of Alberta Psychologists and, based on appropriate registration, to enter practice as a counsellor or psychologist.

 Program graduates often go on to rewarding careers in youth and family treatment agencies, private practices, employee assistance programs, school systems, health care and substance abuse facilities, centers for those with developmental disabilities, and many other settings.

 Get Started Today!

 If you have an undergraduate degree and a desire to make a difference in others’ lives as a Counsellor, Counselling Therapist, or Psychologist, please connect with a Student Success Advisor to learn more about our graduate counselling degree program in Alberta.

 Ready to Apply?